Augmentation varieties and disk potentials I: Regularization

 to be the distance with respect to the scaled metric $kg$ where $g$ is the compatible metric on $X$ induced from $J$.
 Since $\ol{L}$ is a rational Lagrangian, there exists a flat section

 We construct an approximately holomorphic section $\sigma_{k,L_\cap}$ by the process described in \cite{aurmohgay:symplchyp}.
+For a Darboux ball $\psi: B_r(0) \to X$, we call $\psi(0)$ to be the center of the Darboux ball.
+We choose the Darboux balls $(B_i,\psi_i)$ so that $\ol{\partial}\psi (0) =0$.
 Near any $p\in L_{\cap}$, there is the symplectomorphism $\phi$ from Definition \ref{def:branchedLag}, under which $\ol L$ is a union of $k$ Lagrangian subspaces in the local model.
 Cover $L_\cap$ with such Darboux balls